 Women are increasingly making their leadership existence felt in entrepreneurship, administration, education, engineering, health, and other disciplines at the regional, national, and global levels.
 Women entrepreneurs are becoming increasingly determined to break through the traditional glass ceiling that has kept them from rising to positions of leadership, despite possessing the required skills and talent.

 In current times, women are continually changing and accomplishing new milestones throughout a wide range of human activities.
+The International business magazine are filled with prominent women business leaders who are defining the changing business paradigm.
 Below are a few prominent women business leaders that are changing the redefining the modern business space.

 Susan Wojcicki: Face Behind the Red-Play button on your Smartphone